mertcankose/cipherlog/README.md

-# Note Dapp
+# Cipherlog

-Note Dapp is a minimalist note-taking app built with React Native.
+Cipherlog is a minimalist note-taking app built with React Native.
 It provides users with a simple and intuitive interface for quick and easy note creation.

 ## Features